-As a strategy to improve behaviour the governing body of the school may direct a student off site to be educated at another mainstream school or alternative provision for a given period of time in an attempt to improve the students behaviour.
-The student will be dual registered for the period of the move.
+As a strategy to improve behaviour, the governing body of the school may direct a student off site to be educated at another mainstream school or alternative provision for a given period of time in an attempt to improve the student's behaviour.
+Level 1 and 2 Off-Site Directions are for a limited period of time for up to 10 days.
+A level 3 Off Site Direction can lead to a managed move to another school.
+Students will be dual registered for up to 12 weeks and if the move is successful, they will then be placed on the other school's role after this probation period..
 Regular reviews will take place between the schools and parents to ensure that it is meeting the objectives and adapt accordingly.